 "There are moments of bleak despair when you wonder what the hell you are doing in this jungle.
 But generally I like it here.
 Why should I be run out of my home?
-I've contributed as much to this state as [Gov.] Ross Barnett."
+I've contributed as much to this

 Dual Citizenship: In the long run, Silver may contribute more.
-Considered an outstanding teacher, he tries to irritate and goad his students into thinking for themselves.
+Considered an outstanding teacher, he tries to irriwas sending agents to "get" Silver.
+The tate and goad his students into thinking for themselves.
 Meeting his course in constitutional history last week, Silver held his dark-rimmed glasses in his hand and sped through a 57-minute lecture, never glancing at a note or textbook.
-After tracing the historical development of the concept of dual citizenship (simultaneously being a citizen of the U.S. and of one of the states), Silver said emphatically, "There is no question as to where your superior allegiance lies.
+After tracing the historical development of the concept of dual citizenship (siern Historical Association in Asheville, multaneously being a citizen of the U.S. and of one of the states), Silver said emphatically, "There is no question as to where your superior allegiance lies.
 The